ibcl-anon/ibcl/README.md

 This will fetch the accuracy `.pt` file saved from last step and produce 3 figures similar to the ones above.
 These figures are produced under the configurations in `example_split_cifar10.sh`.
-Notice that this code does not visualize baseline results for comparison yet, but we can add this function per request.
+Notice that this code does not visualize baseline results for comparison yet.
+To do so, refer to step 6 and follows.

 ### 5. An example Split-CIFAR10 bash script